Raven45/CactEye-2/README.md

 Extract the enclosed files to your GameData folder.

-Included is another folder entitled "Compatibility Patch for Distant Object v1.5.1," this is needed only if you are running Distant Object v1.5.1.
-The contents of that folder contains a compatibility patch that makes CactEye 2 fully compatible with Distant Object 1.5.1.
-If you are not using Distant Object, then the patch is not needed and will introduce unneccesary log spam.
+Included is another folder entitled "Compatibility Patch for Distant Object v1.5.4," this is needed only if you are running Distant Object v1.5.4.
+The contents of that folder contains a compatibility patch that makes CactEye 2 fully compatible with Distant Object 1.5.4.
+If you are not using Distant Object, then the patch is not needed and will introduce unnecessary log spam.

-To install the Compatibility patch for Distant Object Enhancement, extract the contents of the "Compatibility Patch for Distant Object v1.5.1" folder to your GameData folder.
+To install the Compatibility patch for Distant Object Enhancement, extract the contents of the "Compatibility Patch for Distant Object v1.5.4" folder to your GameData folder.

 ******************Change Log******************

+CactEye 2 BETA 5.1
+-Compatibility update for KSP 1.0
+-Compatibility update for Distant Object Enhancement 1.5.4 -Added support for Outer Planets Mod, thanks to ImAHungryMan!
+-Removed the CactEye agency, for now.
+This was to prevent KSP from breaking if CactEye is removed.
+This could break existing save games, you have been warned.
+The agency will be added back in a future update as other modders and I figure out a better way to manage custom agencies without ruining people's save games.

 CactEye 2 BETA 5
 -Fixed an issue where the telescope would throw an incorrect "out of power" message when the telescope was